SynchronetBBS/sbbs/xtrn/gttrivia/readme.txt

 This is currently a single-player game, but multiple users on different nodes can play it simultaneously.

-Currently, this trivia game is local to the current BBS only.
-In the future, I think it would be good to add a feature for networked/inter-BBS games.

 Answer matching: When a user answers a question, the game can allow non-exact answer matching in some circumstances, to account for typos and spelling mistakes.
 If the answer is a single word up to 12 characters, the game will